NaaeemMalik/my-Chromium-forks/docs/ad_tagging.md

-# Ad Tagging in GTX Browser
+# Ad Tagging in GTx Browser

-GTX Browser is able to detect some ads and the resources they load in the browser.
+GTx Browser is able to detect some ads and the resources they load in the browser.
 This enables the browser to measure the size, performance, and count of ads displayed to our users.
 It also allows the browser to intervene on the user’s behalf when ads run counter to the user’s interest (e.g., by using